 Question 2) What do you think is in Paul’s mind when he instructs us to pray in the Spirit with all kinds of prayers and requests?

-There are some among the Church worldwide who would say that Paul is talking about praying in an unknown tongue.
+Some among the Church worldwide say that Paul is talking about praying in an unknown tongue.
 They would remind us of two verses from Paul’s first letter to the Corinthian believers:

 2For anyone who speaks in a tongue does not speak to men but to God.
 Indeed, no one understands him; he utters mysteries with his spirit.